 The main reason I am writing this article is to try to make it easier for all of you who never worked on cruise ships before, and have no clue what a typical day-by-day cruise flow on a ship looks like.

 Before I first joined the ship, I remember I was struggling so badly to get to know as many details on my job as possible.
 I didn’t have anyone to describe it to me and on the internet, I couldn’t find any reliable information.
 That’s why I decided to make a small contribution to all of you who consider applying for this amazing job.

 So, this article might be useful and interesting for you if:

 - You want to apply for the Shore Excursions Staff position.

 - You are simply curious to take a peek at what typical days onboard cruise ships look like.

 Shore Excursions Staff – Who Are We?

-First, let’s start with the definition of Shore excursions staff.
+First, let’s start with the definition of Shore excursion staff.

-Shore Excursions Staff (or Shorex staff) is an important job position within the cruise industry.
-Our job consists of promoting, selling, and dispatching shore excursions/tours in various ports of call worldwide.
+Shore Excursions Staff (or Shorex staff) is an important job position within the cruise industry that consists of promoting, selling, and dispatching shore excursions/tours in various ports of call worldwide.
 The staff position is a part of the Shore excursions department whose direct supervisor is the Shore Excursions Manager, assisted by Assistant Shore Excursions Manager.

 In the beginning, I’d like to highlight that for a crew member working onboard a cruise ship days of the week commonly known as Monday, Tuesday, Wednesday, etc. – Do not exist.
 Our contracts vary from 2 to 9 months and we work every day.

 Yep.
 You heard it well, no day off.

 Very often we forget which date or day it is and start checking it only when our contract is about to finish.
 Then we start the countdown: two more months, one more month, two more weeks… Then they extend your contract last minute and you realize your home is not that close as you might have hoped.
 Anyway, that last month is always the longest one.